Six advantages of data-driven working

 2. Return power to the craft

 Oftentimes, managers decide what the next policy or task should be.
-But what does he base that decision on?
+But what do they base that decision on?
 Is it based on data from feedback, or because it seems like a good idea to them, unfounded and untested?
 This is the next point: lousy leadership.
 Relevant questions: is the department manager available?
 Do they know what’s happening?
-Is their finger on the pulse?
+Do they have their finger on the pulse?
 Are they course-correcting?
 And if they do, is it based on facts or gut feelings?

 Many leaders are more concerned with getting their next certificate or accreditation than improving everyday output.
 Managers are often trapped in a bubble.
 They use a one-size-fits-all approach when justifying their decisions, which means they’re not focused on smart steering.
 They’re writing procedures, they have their annual performance reviews.
 But they don’t get a realistic or validated picture of what’s happening in the workplace, and how the organization’s everyday processes can be improved.

 The availability of data returns the power to the craftspeople, as it should be.
-Returning power to the craft doesn’t just mean giving people a voice, but also the (BI) tools they can use to get reliable feedback about where they are, and what the results were of a particular action.
+Returning power to the craft doesn’t just mean giving people a voice, but also giving them the (BI) tools they can use to get reliable feedback about where they are, and what the results of a particular action were.
 Data-driven working isn’t just about gauges on a dashboard, but also the tools that the craftspeople can use to achieve real improvement.

 3. Flatter, more democratic organizations